-All chemicals and substances that are potentially hazardous or could create problems with contamination will be stored a minimum of 100 feet from all designated surface water areas, including Class III drainage ditch running through the property.
-Additionally, all chemicals and hazardous substances will be stored properly.
-All fertilizers/nutrients and pesticides, when not in use, are stored in their manufacturer's original containers/packaging and undercover inside the secure Processing Facility (I on the accompanying site plan).
-Petroleum products are stored under cover and in State of California-approved containers with secondary containment and will be stored within the Processing Facility.
+All chemicals and substances that are potentially hazardous or could create problems with contamination will be stored a minimum of 100 feet from all designated surface water areas found on the property.
+All fertilizers/nutrients and pesticides, when not in use, are stored in their manufacturer's original containers/packaging and undercover inside the fully enclosed processing facility.
+Petroleum products are stored under cover and in State of California-approved containers with secondary containment and will be stored within the processing facility.
 Sanitation products are stored in their manufacturer's original containers/packaging within a secure cabinet inside the Processing Facility.
 Spill containment and cleanup equipment will also be maintained within the Processing Facility.
 No effluent is expected to be produced by the proposed cultivation operation.
-All additional equipment will be stored within the processing facility.